Dosann/WMalgorithms/README.md

 # WMalgos

-WMalgos is a python-based Machine Learning implementation of algorithms mentioned in
+WMalgos is a python-based Machine Learning implementation of algorithms mentioned in <br>
-<Machine Learning> by ZH Zhou.
+"MACHINE LEARNING" by ZH Zhou.<br>

-All in building and wanting for co-authors!!
+All in building and wanting for co-authors!!<br>
-Don't be hesitated to contact duxin_be@outlook.com for joining us!
+Don't be hesitated to contact duxin_be@outlook.com for joining us!<br>